naqvijafar91/go-workshops/008-structs-interface/01-basics-struct-composition/README.md

-## Struktury - Kompoozycja
+## Structures - Composition

-Kompozycja taki pattern chyba znacie ?
+You probably know the composition like this?